brianlimtt/pcss-scitech-portfolio/Learning-logs.md

 It allowed me to clearly separate different parts of the game.
 Each Boolean variable represents a specific game state, making it easier to determine which stage should run at a given time.
 <br><br>

-3.One challenge I encountered was ensuring that only one stage was active at a time.
+3. One challenge I encountered was ensuring that only one stage was active at a time.
 Multiple stage variables could accidentally remain set to true, causing incorrect behavior and the wrongly desired stage loading overtop.<br>
 "stageTwoOn = true;
 stageOneOn = false;"<br>
 This ensured that only one stage was active at a time and allowed the game to progress smoothly. <br>